ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 ### 2. Enabling NixOS Flakes Support

-Compared to the default configuration approach of NixOS, Nix Flakes provide better reproducibility and a clearer package structure that is easier to maintain.
-Therefore, it is recommended to use Nix Flakes to manage system configuration.
+Compared to the default configuration approach of NixOS, Flakes provide better reproducibility and a clearer package structure that is easier to maintain.
+Therefore, it is recommended to use Flakes to manage system configuration.

-However, Nix Flakes is currently an experimental feature and is not yet enabled by default.
-We need to enable it manually by modifying the `/etc/nixos/configuration.nix`, example:
+However, Flakes is currently an experimental feature and is not yet enabled by default.
+We need to enable it manually by modifying `/etc/nixos/configuration.nix`, example:

 ```nix
 # Edit this configuration file to define what should be installed on